tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/操作指南/安全管理/访问管理/控制台示例_intl_en.md

 ## Sample CAM policies for TencentDB
 You can grant a user the permission to view and use specific resources in the TencentDB Console by using a CAM policy.
 The sample below shows how to allow a user to use certain policies in the console.

->?As TDSQL was formerly known as DCDB, its API keyword in CAM is "dcdb".
+>?As TDSQL was formerly known as, its API keyword in CAM is "dcdb".

 ### Syntax for creating a custom policy
 1. Enter the [Policy Syntax](https://console.cloud.tencent.com/cam/policy) configuration page and click **Create Custom Policy**.